 Any property tax payer at least 60 years old or who has a disability may volunteer their time to work off property taxes.

-There are 44 different eligible volunteer programs available in the Pueblo County Property Tax Work Off Program.
+There are multiple eligible volunteer programs available in the Pueblo County Property Tax Work Off Program.

 Click here for a list of volunteer opportunities

 Those interested in the Pueblo County Property Tax Work Off Program need to complete and sign the application, consent to and pass a background check and be the sole or joint owner for the property of which the property taxes are due.